MrStrange545/Posts/README.md

 + This is for Downloading Youtube Videos.
 [SaveFromNet](https://www.savefrom.live/#url=https://youtu.be/K2VzuA6UZ7A?si=hwedMAHeGm58XsMz)
 + This is for short vieo clip. [videova](https://www.videvo.net/#rs=videvo-logo)
 + This is for Short video clip (without watermaek). [videezy](https://www.videezy.com/)
++ This website is for removing background from photo.
+[Remove.bg](https://www.remove.bg/)